Glasgow: Sporting events host city

 Glasgow bid to host the 2018 Summer Youth Olympics but lost to Buenos Aires in the 4 July 2013 vote.
 Glasgow was the host of the 2018 European Sports Championships along with Berlin (hosts of the 2018 European Athletics Championships).
 In August 2023, the city hosted the inaugural UCI Cycling World Championships.
 Glasgow played host to five venues for the event, whilst some events were held in Dumfries & Galloway (para-cycling road) and Stirling (time trial).

 On 9 November 2007, Glasgow was selected to be the host city of the 2014 Commonwealth Games.
 The games were held at a number of existing and newly constructed sporting venues across the city, including a refurbished Hampden Park, Kelvingrove Park, Kelvin Hall, and the OVO Hydro at the SECC.
 The opening ceremony was held at Celtic Park.
 2014 was the third time the Games have been held in Scotland.

-On 17 September 2024, Glasgow was chosen as host for the 2026 Commonwealth Games, due to Victoria (the original host) pulling out due to unexpected cost increases.
+On 17 September 2024, Glasgow was chosen as host for the 2026 Commonwealth Games, marking the second time Glasgow hosts the event.
+Glasgow replaced Victoria (the original host) which pulled out due to unexpected cost increases.

 Glasgow was the Scottish host city for the pan–European UEFA Euro 2020 tournament, with the group of 16 matches being played at the city's Hampden Park.
 In 2023, Scotland, along with England, Northern Ireland, Republic of Ireland and Wales, were confirmed hosts for the UEFA Euro 2028 tournament, again with Hampden Stadium being the selected Scottish stadium to host matches.